Sylius/Sylius/docs/book/installation/installation_with_docker.rst

 -----------

 Sylius Standard comes with the `multi-stage build <https://docs.docker.com/develop/develop-images/multistage-build/>`_.
-You can execute it via the ``docker compose up -d`` command in your favorite terminal.
+You can execute it via the ``docker-compose up -d`` command in your favorite terminal.
 Please note that the speed of building images and initializing containers depends on your local machine and internet connection - it may take some time.
 Then enter ``localhost`` in your browser or execute ``open localhost`` in your terminal.

 .. code-block:: bash

-    docker compose up -d
+    docker-compose up -d
     open localhost

 .. tip::